kilpkonn/msc-thesis/main.typ

 As the users normally avoid providing generics arguments that have default values we also decided to avoid filling them.
 This means that for the `Vec` type above the algorithm only tries different types for `T`, but never touches the `A` (allocator) generic argument.

+#todo("How to indicate arbitary number of fields / variants?")
+#todo("Should we indicate that we actually need type constructor, arguments and type is not enough or is it implementation detail?")
+$
+T_"struct" = A times B times A times C #h(1cm) T_"enum" = A + B + C\
+\
+(a: A, b: B, c: C in Gamma #h(0.5cm) ?: T_"struct") /
+(? := T_"struct" (a,b,a,c)) \
+\
+(a: A in Gamma #h(0.5cm) ?: T_"enum") /
+(? := T_"enum" (a))
+#h(1cm)
+(b: B in Gamma #h(0.5cm) ?: T_"enum") /
+(? := T_"enum" (b))
+#h(1cm)
+(c: C in Gamma #h(0.5cm) ?: T_"enum") /
+(? := T_"enum" (c))
+$

 ==== Tactic "free function"
 "Free function" is a tactic that tries different functions in scope.
 It only tries functions that are not part of any `impl` block (associated with type or trait) and therefore considered "free".
-To speed up the tactic we've decided to filter out all the functions that have non-default generic parameters.
+We've decided to filter out all the functions that have non-default generic parameters.
-By trial and error we've found that functions that have generic parameters seem to be not that common.
-#todo("Get some numbers here")

-However, attempting the function with every type we've reached slows the algorithm down quite a bit.
-At the worst case the slowdown is exponential again.
+This is because `rust-analyzer` does not have proper checking for the function to be well formed with a set of generic parameters.
+This is an issue if the generic parameters that the function takes are not present in the return type.

+As we ignore all the functions that have non-default generic parametrs we can run this tactic in only forward direction.
 As described in @tactics the tactic avoids functions that return types that contain references.
-However, we do allow function arguments to take items by shared references.
+However, we do allow function arguments to take items by shared references as this is a common practice to pass by reference rather than value.

+$
+(a: A, b: B in Gamma #h(0.5cm) f: A times B -> C in Gamma #h(0.5cm) ?: C) / (? := f(a, b)) \
+$

 ==== Tactic "impl method"
 "Impl method" is a tactic that attempts functions that have `self` parameter.
 This includes both trait methods and methods implemented directly on type.
-Similarly to "free function" tactic it also ignores functions that have non-default generic parameters for the same reasons.
+Similarly to "free function" tactic it also ignores functions that have non-default generic parameters defined on the function for the same reasons.
-Only difference is that now both the function and the `impl` block may contain generics.
-We treat them the same, meaning we ignore the function if there are any generic parameters present.
+However generics defined on the impl block possess no issues as they are associated with the target type and we can provide concrete values for them.

-Another performace tweak for this tactic is to only search the `impl` blocks for types that are new to us meaning that they were not present in the last iteration.
+A performace tweak for this tactic is to only search the `impl` blocks for types that are new to us meaning that they were not present in the last iteration.
+This implies we run this tactic only in the forward direction ie we need to have term for the receiver type before using this tactic.
 This is a heuristic that speeds up the algorithm quite a bit as searching for all `impl` blocks is a costly operation.
 However, this optimization does suffer from the phase ordering problem.
 For example, it may happen that we can use some method from the `impl` block later when we have reached more types and covered a type that we need for an argument of the function.

+We considered also running this tactic in the reverse direction but it turned out to be very hard to do efficiently.
+The main issue is that there are many `impl` blocks for generic `T` which do not work well with the types wishlist we have as it pretty much says that all types belong to the wishlist.

 One interesting aspect of Rust to note here is that even though we can query the `impl` blocks for type we still have to check that the receiver argument is of the same type.
 This is because Rust allows also some other types that dereference to type of `Self` for the receiver argument#footnote(link("https://doc.rust-lang.org/reference/items/associated-items.html#methods")).